Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

 ### Acknowledgements

--   My Mentor, Excellence Ilesanmi, for all the kind advice, helpful feedback and recommended tools.
+-   My Academic Supervisor and Lecturer, Rachel Furlong, for the great lessons, encouragement, kind guidance, helpful feedback and recommended tools.

--   My academic supervisor and lecturer, Rachel Thurlong, for the great lessons, kind guidance, helpful feedback and recommended tools.
+-   My Mentor, Excellence Ilesanmi, for all the kind advice, encouragement,helpful feedback and recommended tools.

+-   Thank you to my classmates at EKCG for all their tips and guidance.

--   Tutor support at Code Institute for their support.
+-   Thank you to the tutors and staff at Code Institute for all their support.

+Toon Bazaar is purely for the sake of the developer's portfolio, though it might be further developed into a commercial website at some point in the future.

+<h4 align="center">yinyangsammy 2024</h4>